MiguelAngelHGProjects/Usabi_Project/README.md

 OrquestaApp consists of a Ruby on Rails backend and a React frontend.
 This README provides information on how to set up the development environment, install dependencies, and contribute to the project.

 ## Prerequisites
-Ruby on Rails: [Specify version]
+Ruby on Rails: Rails 7.1.2 /Ruby 3.0.0
-Node.js and npm (or Yarn): [Specify versions]
+Node.js and npm (or Yarn): Last version
-PostgreSQL: [Specify version]
+PostgreSQL: Last version

 ## Installation
-Clone this repository: git clone: https://github.com/MiguelAngelHGProjects/Usabi_Project.git Navigate to the project directory: cd OrquestaApp Install backend dependencies: bundle install
+Clone this repository: git clone: https://github.com/MiguelAngelHGProjects/Usabi_Project.git Navigate to the project directory: cd Usabi_Project Install backend dependencies: bundle install
 Install frontend dependencies: npm install (or yarn install if using Yarn)